mak3l3l3/mak3l3l3/README.md

 - 👋 Hi, I’m @mak3l3l3
-- 👀 I’m interested in ...
+- 👀 I’m interested in C,bash,python etc Trying to learn some x86
-- 🌱 I’m currently learning assembly x86 and working on rasp pi projects
+- 🌱 I’m currently modding my vim editor XD
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 mak3l3l3/mak3l3l3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.